 You can get high paying, good quality clients on Upwork (we have!).
 You just have to know how to approach it right.
 With the right strategy, you can definitely build up a well oiled freelancing machine that brings you clients without you even having to try too hard.

-So if you’re a newbie freelancer and wondering what Upwork is and how to make it all work out for you – this is the post for you.
+So if you’re a newbie freelancer and wondering what Upwork is and how to make money with it – this is the post for you.

 - 12 Steps To Creating An Upwork Profile That Gets You Freelance Clients, FAST